kiboschool/course-web-development-fundamentals/src/course-overview.md

 Note that all times are listed in GMT, please convert to your local timezone.

-- Class 1: Wednesdays from 6:30pm - 8:00pm GMT
-- Class 2: Fridays from 3:30pm - 5:00pm GMT
+- Class : Mondays from 5:30pm - 7:00pm GMT
-- Office hours will be on Monday at 3:00pm GMT
+- Office hours will be on Wednesday at 12:00pm GMT

 ## Instructor
-<p> Wasiu Yusuf </p>
+<p> Olaperi Okuboyejo </p>

 <p>
-    <a href="mailto:wasiu.yusuf@kibo.school"> wasiu.yusuf@kibo.school </a>
+    <a href="mailto:wasiu.yusuf@kibo.school"> olaperi.okuboyejo@kibo.school </a>
 </p>

 <p> Please contact on Discord first with questions about the course. </p>